DiegoUrrego4/js-todo-list-vite/README.md

 ## Production:

-1. Go to the following link:
+1. Go to the following link: https://diegourrego4.github.io/js-todo-list-vite/ and enjoy the app 😊

 # App: